atx-crypto-club/txwtf/README.md

 After making changes to models, run the following command to actually upgrade the targed database specified by `TXWTF_SQLALCHEMY_DATABASE_URI`:
 > $ flask --app txwtf.webapp db upgrade

+When pushing changes, make sure you include the new migration scripts every time you run `migrate` above!